 Here are some of my published writings.
-More and more, I’m publishing in open access journals such as Loading, Fibreculture and First Monday, as I believe academic scholarship should be public.
+More and more, I’m publishing in open access journals such as Loading, Fibreculture and First Monday, or paying the (obscene) fees to publishers like SAGE to make my articles open access as I believe academic scholarship should be public.
 If you’re having troubling finding anything (especially if articles are behind a pay-wall) please let me know and I’ll send you an earlier copy.

 game design and development

 [refereed journal] Whitson, Jennifer R, & French, Martin (online first).
 “Productive Play: Games, gambling and the shift from responsible consumption to responsible production”.
 Journal of Consumer Culture. https://doi.org/10.1177/1469540521993922

 [book chapter] Browne, Pierson, and Whitson, Jennifer R. “Network or Die: What Social Network Analysis can tell us about indie game development”.
 In P. Ruffino (Ed.), Gaming After Independence: Production, consumption, autonomy and inclusivity in independent game development.
 Abingdon, Oxon: Routledge.
 2021: 77-94.

 [refereed journal] Whitson, Jennifer R. (2020).
 “What Can We Learn from Studio Studies Ethnographies?
 A ‘messy’ account of game development materiality, learning, and expertise”.
 Games and Culture.
 15(3): 266-288. paywalled version: https://doi.org/10.1177/1555412018783320 or pre-print version